TheOneKevin/Command-Interpreter/CBIL.md

 | popb     | 0x3B      |                                        | value          | Loads register into stack                   |
 | popi     | 0x3C      |                                        | value          | Loads register into stack                   |

 For opcode 0x2A*
     - Note that the string stored in the stack must be null terminated with 0x0000 (yes, that's 4 bytes)
     - Note if there is 0x05 following the the null termination, then it signals a reference to an argument.
 The 0x05 is then followed by the argument id
     - The argument is structured like an object

 ** String register differs from regular registers
+*** "flag" is a flag register, not to be associated with the stack!

 Stack and registers are abstract.
 Stack and registers can only hold up to 64 bits of data.

 How it all operates:
 Roslyn Parser ->[References]-> OPCODES ->[Library]-> Command Blocks

 A [Reference] contains all the variable structures.
 It contains all the system-required method names hashed, ther corresponding IDs and their structures.
 This will be written in CBIL, and compiled to the same bytecode above.
 A [Library] contains all the code linked to the system-required methods.
 The names of each method should match that of the [Reference].
 This will be written in CBIL, and compiled to the bytecode above.
 A [structure] is something to define the structure a variable/object that will be stored in the stack.
 Think of classes.

 A variable will be stored in a variable dictionary with the id and it's corresponding type and hashed name.
 An object will be stored in an object dictionary with the id and it's corresponding type and hashed name.

 | MNEMONIC                  | Bytecode | Stack In | Stack Out | Description                                  |
 |---------------------------|----------|----------|-----------|----------------------------------------------|